Agri-food industry: The African market, a hidden boon

 For her part, Lilia Hachem Naass, head of the Middle East North Africa office at the International Trade Center, underlined, in a statement to The Pressthat international partnerships can be beneficial for the sector to the extent that they make it possible to strengthen collaboration, sharing of experiences and know-how between countries, but also to promote investment and diversify the markets of export as well for Tunisia and for African countries.
 According to the expert, Tunisia can benefit from potential win-win partnerships which can have the objective of exchanging know-how between African countries.

 “Tunisia can find other sources of supply of raw materials and basic products.
 It can also attract investments for the processing of products on site.
-Certainly, there are enormous partnership opportunities that could strengthen this collaboration and joint work between different African countries, especially since all countries are committed to operationalizing the continental free trade area which offers all businesses an open continental market, without restrictions and without customs duties for the majority of products,” she explained.
+Certainly, there are enormous partnership opportunities that might strengthen this collaboration and joint work between different African countries, especially since all countries are committed to operationalizing the continental free trade area which offers all businesses an open continental market, without restrictions and without customs duties for the majority of products,” she explained.

 She added that several difficulties still remain and stand as obstacles to the realization of these partnerships, such as logistics, transport and the normative constraints required by Tunisia. ”There is potential, but it is not easy.
 And we must start, as with this forum, to know each other, to have more information on what is produced, what can be imported, and to detect all the obstacles and all the barriers that exist.